ethz-asl/wavemap/.github/pull_request_template.md

 ## Detailed summary

-Please include relevant motivation, context and a link to related issues (if appropriate).
+Please describe the motivation, context and a link to related issues (if appropriate).
 List any dependencies that are required for this change.

 Feel free to summarize the changes as a list of bullet points.